 (5) An estimate of when construction would begin and when construction would be completed.

 b.
 Construction permit applications.
-Each application for a construction permit shall be submitted to the department on the permit application forms available on the department’s website.
-Final plans and specifications for the proposed equipment or related control equipment shall be submitted with the application for a permit and shall be prepared by or under the direct supervision of a professional engineer licensed in the state of Iowa in conformance with Iowa Code section 542B.1, or consistent with the provisions of Iowa Code section 542B.26 for any full-time employee of any corporation while the employee is doing work for that corporation.
+Each application for a construction permit shall be submitted to the department Final plans and specifications for the proposed equipment or related control equipment shall be submitted with the application for a permit and shall be prepared by or under the direct supervision of a professional engineer licensed in the state of Iowa in conformance with Iowa Code section 542B.1, or consistent with the provisions of Iowa Code section 542B.26 for any full-time employee of any corporation while the employee is doing work for that corporation.
 The application for a permit to construct shall include the following information:

 (1) A description of the equipment or control equipment covered by the application;